menu

 If you are planning to drive over Rim Rock Road I would personally recommend driving over from the Fruita side.
 The road is extremely exposed in a number of areas with no shoulder, and driving from Fruita keeps you on the inside lane instead of right along the edge.
 Regardless of the direction you choose, make sure to drive carefully and keep an eye out for bighorn sheep!

-Unfortunately, none of the trails in Colorado National Monument are dog-friendly, but there is plenty of public land managed by the Bureau of Land Management right outside of the Monument if you’re in need of a dog-friendly trail!
-The trails in the Monument are also closed to mountain bikers and motorized recreation.
+Unfortunately, none of the trails in Colorado National Monument are dog-friendly, but there is plenty of public land managed by the Bureau of Land Management right outside of the Monument if you’re in need of a dog-friendly trail.
+I recommend checking out the Lunch Loops or McInnis Canyons National Conservation Area.

 Be advised, bathrooms are limited in Colorado National Monument.
 If you’re visiting from the east entrance there are pit toilets available at the Lunch Loops trailhead a few miles down the road from the entrance booth along with porta potties in the Devils Kitchen picnic area.
 If you are visiting from the west entrance there are bathrooms available at the Saddlehorn Visitors Center.